-Your child is four and it’s likely you’ll be looking ahead to him starting school soon.
+Your child is four-years-old, and it’s likely you’ll be looking ahead to enrolling him in school soon.
 There is a nagging worry that can trouble many parents: how do you know if your child is at the right level and has the skills he needs to fit in at school?
 How can you make sure he won’t be trailing behind his classmates?
-Here’s how you can make sure your child doesn’t struggle and has a happy transition into formal education.
+Here’s how you can ensure your child doesn’t struggle and has a peaceful transition into formal education.

-Your four-year-old will be confident in his gross motor skills, he’ll be able to climb stairs like an adult, walk in a straight line, hop on one foot, and climb ladders or trees safely.
-It’s likely he’ll be better at ball games, able to throw and catch with more accuracy than just a year ago.
-Giving him the opportunity to continue practicing these skills is important since physical activity will help him develop more than just physical co-ordination, it will help him improve his social and cognitive skills as he learns to play with others.
-He’ll also develop his thought processes in relation to spatial awareness, judgment, risk assessment and planning.
+Your four-year-old will be confident in his gross motor skills.
+He’ll be able to climb stairs like an adult, walk in a straight line, hop on one foot, and climb ladders or trees.
+It’s likely he’ll be better at ball games and be able to throw and catch with more accuracy than just a year ago.
+Allowing your child to continue practicing these skills is essential since physical activity will help him develop more than just physical coordination—it will help him improve his social and cognitive skills as he learns to play with others.
+He will also build his thought processes in terms of spatial awareness, judgment, risk assessment, and planning.

 A four-year-old’s fine motor skills will also be coming along at speed.
 By now, he’ll be able to build a tower of ten or more blocks, construct more creative buildings, and will start to understand concepts such as balance and stability.
 He’ll have a mature pincer grip when holding a pencil, his pictures will become more recognizable and realistic, and he’ll be getting better at coloring within the lines.

 He’ll be more comfortable with zips and buttons and may be able to dress without help.
 He’ll be proficient using a spoon or fork but may be less dexterous when using a knife to cut his food.
 It’s important to encourage your child to be as independent as possible when eating and dressing.
 He’ll be better at doing jigsaws, and able to associate shapes and colors with the gaps in the puzzle.